 Definition of Subprime Mortgage

-The term “subprime mortgage” refers to loans granted to borrowers with poor credit scores of less than 600.
-These borrowers fail to qualify for conventional mortgages because of their weak credit scores.
 The term “subprime” refers to the fact that these borrowers exhibit a higher propensity to default on loan repayment than those having higher credit scores.
-In short, a subprime mortgage involves a large amount of credit risk for the lender.
+In short, a subprime mortgage involves a large credit risk for the lender.

-How does Subprime Mortgage work?
+How Does Subprime Mortgage Work?

 Example of Subprime Mortgage